-- Includes both a high-performance impact driver and drill driver with hammer drill feature.
+- Includes both a high-performance impact driver and drill driver with a robust hammer drill feature.

 - Kit includes 2 lithium-ion 20V MAX 4.0Ah batteries and a compact fast charger with carry case.

-- Both power tools are lightweight and compact making them ideal for tight & confined spaces.
+- Both power tools are very lightweight and compact making them ideal for tight and confined spaces.

 - Hammer drill includes 3-speed outputs for optimal performance with a maximum speed of 2000 RPM.